The Clear Edge

 • Is the pipeline healthy or thinning?

-One consultant discovered her revenue grew 12% over 6 months, but margin compressed from 68% to 51%.
-The monthly snapshot looked fine.
-The trend revealed a structural problem requiring immediate strategic correction.
+One consultant discovered her revenue grew 12% over 6 months, but her margin compressed from 68% to 51%.
+The monthly snapshot looked fine, but the trend showed a structural problem that needed immediate strategic correction.

 Pattern identification:

 Write one sentence: “What do these numbers collectively tell me about business health?”
-Don’t solve.
+Don’t solve yet.
 Just state reality.

-Result by the end of Segment 1: Complete numerical understanding of the current state and trends.
-Strategic reality documented, not interpreted yet.
+Result by the end of Segment 1: You have a complete numerical understanding of the current state and trends, with strategic reality documented but not yet interpreted.

 Segment 2: Strategic Assessment (45 minutes)